ghimiredhikura/jetson_build_opencv/README.md

-# OpenCV with DNN module build script for Jetson Xavier NX
+# OpenCV with DNN build script for Jetson Xavier NX

 This script builds OpenCV from source on Tegra (Nano, NX, AGX, etc.).